Henro2/Project13/project13.md

 ## Community Roles

-Now it is time to create a role for MySQL database – it should install the MySQL package, create a database and configure users.
-But why should we re-invent the wheel?
+Now it is time to create a role for the MySQL database – it should install the MySQL package, create a database, and configure users.
+But why should I re-invent the wheel?
 There are tons of roles that have already been developed by other open source engineers out there.
-These roles are actually production ready, and dynamic to accomodate most of Linux flavours.
-With Ansible Galaxy again, we can simply download a ready to use ansible role, and keep going.
+These roles are actually production-ready and dynamic to accommodate most Linux flavors.
+With Ansible Galaxy again, I can simply download a ready-to-use Ansible role and keep going.

 Download Mysql Ansible Role